cosmos/ibc-go/docs/ibc/apps/packets_acks.md

 The implementation of `GetCustomPacketData` should return packet data held on behalf of another application (if present and supported).
 If this functionality is not supported, it should return nil.
 Otherwise it should return the packet data associated with the provided key.

-This interfaces gives IBC applications access to the packet data information embedded into the base packet data type.
+This interface gives IBC applications access to the packet data information embedded into the base packet data type.
 Within transfer and interchain accounts, the embedded packet data is stored within the Memo field.

 Once all IBC applications within an IBC stack are capable of creating/maintaining their own packet data type's, this interface function will be deprecated and removed.